Kids-Coding-Club/Beginner-Project_Christmas-2017/README.md

  - `app`
    - You all can rename this whatever you want, but the idea is that you should put all of your code into a sub-directory below this parent level.

+# Please add your names so that we know you were able to change the repository

+ - Sejong was here.